 DietitianVR

-A VR simulation for the Meta Quest made for dietitians.
+Dietitian VR is a simulation for the Meta Quest made for students of dietetics.
 There are a total of four different modules, each showcasing a patient with a different condition and very different attitude.
-The goal is to prepare students for communicating with patients in the real world, including those who may be non-compliant or outright aggressive.
-The simulations also help reinforce proper procedure and treatment options for various conditions.

 My Role